coleifer/peewee/docs/peewee/query_operators.rst

 Suppose you need to want to get a list of all users whose username begins with *a*.
 There are a couple ways to do this, but one method might be to use some SQL functions like *LOWER* and *SUBSTR*.
-To use arbitrary SQL functions, use the special :py:func:`fn` object to construct queries:
+To use arbitrary SQL functions, use the special :func:`fn` object to construct queries:

 .. code-block:: python